 Implementing Application Whitelisting

-Download ACSC Protect Notice, Implementing Application Whitelisting (PDF), April 2016
+Download ACSC Protect Implementing Application Whitelisting (PDF), January 2018

-- Application whitelisting is the most effective strategies in ensuring the security of systems.
+- Application whitelisting is one of the most effective strategies in ensuring the security of systems.
 As such, application whitelisting forms part of the Essential Eight from Australian Signals Directorate's (ASD) Strategies to Mitigate Cyber Security Incidents.

-- This document has been developed by ASD to provide high-level guidance on what application whitelisting is, what application whitelisting is not and how to implement an application whitelisting solution.
+- This document provides guidance on what application whitelisting is, what application whitelisting is not, and how to implement application whitelisting.

 What application whitelisting is

-- Application whitelisting is a security approach designed to protect against unauthorised or malicious code executing on a system.
-It aims to ensure that only authorised applications (eg, programs, software libraries, scripts and installers) can be executed.
+- Application whitelisting is a security approach designed to protect against malicious code (also known as malware) executing on systems.
+When implemented properly it ensures that only authorised applications (e.g. programs, software libraries, scripts and installers) can be executed.

 - While application whitelisting is primarily designed to prevent the execution and spread of malicious code, it can also prevent the installation or use of unauthorised applications.